Welcome to Part 4 of Working On Your Monologue: Getting Off Book. We will discuss how to learn your lines, improvisation and spontaneity.

-Another thing to point out is that you do not need to undergo hours of relaxation technique in order to arrive at a place of such ease before you rehearse or perform.
+You do not need to undergo hours of relaxation technique in order to arrive at a place of such ease.

 You can literally find inner calm within five minutes time.

 When you undergo intensified relaxation for long periods of time you may experience the opposite effect.
-You may be exhausted because all of your energy is being spent on trying to relax and you can actually burn yourself out.
+Exhaustion may settle in from relaxation burnout.

 Two Relaxation Techniques

 Close your eyes and breathe in through your nostrils.
 Listen diligently to the air entering your nostrils.
 Hold the air in your lungs for a count of three and release the air through your mouth.
 Clear your mind.
 Do not think of anything but white space.
 Do this for five full minutes.
 Done.

 Walk up to a wall and place the palms of your hands on it.
 Press the wall.
 Continue to press the wall with all your might as if you want to push the wall over.